Tubbz-alt/betsapi-gitbook/docs/README.md

 API endpoint is started with [https://api.betsapi.com/v1](https://api.betsapi.com/v1)

-We have another load balancer API endpoint as [https://api.b365api.com/](https://api.betsapi.com/) in case api.betsapi.com is down.
+We have another load balancer API endpoint as [https://api.b365api.com/](https://api.b365api.com/) in case you have issues with api.betsapi.com.

 ## Rate Limatation